20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Does Hanoi have beaches?

-Hanoi has no beaches within the city.
-But several coastal options are accessible within 2-4 hours by car.
+Hanoi has no beaches within the city but several coastal options are accessible within 2-4 hours by car.

 Which part of Vietnam is most beautiful?